ecosensors/EcoBoard/examples/03_expander-1wire/README.md

 P4 is used to power the 1-Wire sensor.

 ## 1-Wire - Ds18B20 sensor
-We will play with the DS18B20 sensor (Waterproof temperature sensor)
+We will play with the DS18B20 sensor (Waterproof temperature sensor).

+You can check the [EcoDs18b20](https://github.com/ecosensors/EcoDs18b20) as well.
+There is a very interresting section about the compensated temperature value.

 ### Datasheet
 * Operating voltage : 3.0 - 5.5VDC